What are the recommended applications for the KAPA Mouse Genotyping Kit?

 How much mouse sample should I put in my extraction reaction?

 Approximately 2 mm3 fragment of a mouse tail or a 2 mm2 punch of ear tissue should be taken into the extraction.

 Did the lysis fail if tissue is still visible in the extraction reaction?

 No, the tissue will not degrade completely, unlike Proteinase K digestions.
-This is normal, and is by no means an indication of lysis failure.
+This is normal and does not indicate lysis failure.

-Can I quantify my extracted DNA prior to PCR?
+Can I quantify my extracted DNA before PCR?